Exclusion and inclusion through crime control: Class inequality and criminal justice in the Netherlands and New York

 Although many scholars claim, and many people believe, that Western societies have become ‘classless’, socioeconomic differences and inequality still (subtly) shape how we think about each other and categorize and evaluate people and their actions.
 An additional goal of this research is to understand how class inequalities are shaped and reinforced through crime control.
 The empirical research focuses on various policies and practices of crime control, among which punishment, rehabilitation and urban safety policies.

 In October 2013 I started the blog class in/justice about related themes.

-Eijk, G. van (forthcoming) Socioeconomic marginality in sentencing: The built-in bias in risk assessment tools and the reproduction of social inequality, Punishment & Society. draft version here (pdf)
+Eijk, G. van (2017) Socioeconomic marginality in sentencing: The built-in bias in risk assessment tools and the reproduction of social inequality, Punishment & Society, 19(4), 463-481. – draft here (pdf)

 Eijk, G. van (2015) Sociaaleconomische ongelijkheid en het strafrecht: aanzet tot discussie, Proces, tijdschrift voor strafrechtspleging 94(5): 282-287. (pdf hier)